juggernaut/juggernaut.github.io/_posts/2017-11-02-rust-builder-pattern.markdown

     .build();
 {% endhighlight %}

+This works!
 But what if we had more complex builder logic, like:
 {% highlight rust %}
 let builder = OutboundCallBuilder::new("tom", "jerry", "http://www.example.com");
 if (need_fallback) {